MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

   - **Medium** - The length, alphabetic length, or alphanumeric length must be at least 4 characters.
 PINs with repeating (4444) or ordered (1234, 4321, 2468) sequences are blocked.
   - **High** - The length must be at least 8 characters.
 The alphabetic or alphanumeric length must be at least 6 characters.
 PINs with repeating (4444) or ordered (1234, 4321, 2468) sequences are blocked.

-  On personally owned devices with a work profile, there are two passwords affected by this setting:
+  This setting affects two passwords on the device:

-  - The device password that unlocks the device
+  - The device password that unlocks the device.
-  - The work profile password that allows users to access the work profile
+  - The work profile password that allows users to access the work profile.

-  If the device password complexity is too low, then the device password is automatically changed to require a **High** complexity.
-The end users must update the device password to meet the complexity requirements.
-Then, they sign into the work profile and are prompted to update the work profile complexity configured in the **Password complexity** setting in your policy.
+  If the device password complexity is too low, then the device password is automatically changed to require a high level of complexity.
+End users must update the device password to meet the complexity requirements.
+Then when they sign into the work profile, they are prompted to update their work profile password to match the complexity you configure under **Work Profile Security** > **Password complexity**.

   > [!IMPORTANT]
   >
-  > Before the **Password complexity** setting was available, the **Required password type** and **Minimum password length** settings were used.
-These settings are still available, but they're deprecated by Google for personal devices with a work profile.
-For information about these settings, go to [Android 11 and earlier](#android-11-and-earlier---device-security) (in this article).
+  > Before the password complexity setting was available, the **Required password type** and **Minimum password length** settings were used.
+These settings are still available, but Google has deprecated them for personal devices with a work profile.
   >
   > Here's what you need to know:
   >